app/models/user.rb

 In this post, I’ll focus on a specific variation: displaying the count of associated objects.

-s.
+Consider having a User model and a Post model, where a User has many Posts.
 The goal is to display the number of posts each user has in a list of users.

 # app/models/user.rb